Revolutions in Biomedicine summer schools students studying in class

 Who is this scholarship for?

-This scholarship is for students applying to our on campus Summer School only, who are UK nationals currently studying an undergraduate programme at a Non-Russell Group University.
+This scholarship is for students applying to our Summer School, who are UK nationals currently studying an undergraduate programme at a Non-Russell Group University.

 What is included in this scholarship?

-The Non-Russell Group scholarships fund the full on campus summer school course fees for scholarship winners.
+The Non-Russell Group scholarships fund the full summer school course fees for scholarship winners.
 You will also benefit from mentoring support offered by some of our current MRC funded PhD students.

 How do I apply for this Scholarship?

-The applications for 2024 scholarships are now open:
+The applications for 2024 scholarships are now closed.

 Please note that you must first complete an application for the summer school on My Imperial before completing your scholarship application.
 Failure to do so could result in your scholarship application being rejected.